ieatstickers/electrajs-migrate/README.md

 The `TinyIntColumn` class is returned by the `tinyint` method of the `Table` class.
 It represents a `TINYINT` column in the table and provides all the same methods as the `IntColumn` class.

+## SmallIntColumn

+The `SmallIntColumn` class is returned by the `smallint` method of the `Table` class.
+It represents a `SMALLINT` column in the table and provides all the same methods as the `IntColumn` class.

 ## MediumIntColumn

 The `MediumIntColumn` class is returned by the `mediumint` method of the `Table` class.
 It represents a `MEDIUMINT` column in the table and provides all the same methods as the `IntColumn` class.